ddnexus/elastics-doc/source/doc/4-flex-model/6-Live-Reindex.md

 ### Index Renaming

+Live-reindex is internally backed by the elasticsearch alias feature, which allows to refer to an index with an alias name.

- The names of the new indices will be prefixed with a timestamp, similar to the timestamp prepended in the `ActiveRecord` migration: something like `20130608103457_my_index` for the index `my_index`.
-However, when the reindex will be completed each old index will be deleted and the new indices will be aliased with the original base name.
-That means that your app will continue to use e.g. the `my_index` name, but it will automatically point to the new (prefixed) index (no intervention required on your side).
+After live-reindexing your app at least one time, the names of the new indices will be prefixed with a timestamp similar to the timestamp prepended in the `ActiveRecord` migration: something like `20130608103457_my_index` for the index `my_index`.
+However, when the reindex will be completed each old index involved in the reindexing will be deleted and the new indices will be aliased with the original base name.
+That means that your app will continue to use e.g. the `my_index` name, but it will automatically point to the new `20130608103457_my_index` index.
+No intervention is required on your side, but no surprise when you will inspect a document with a prefixed index name.

+> You can always get the original basename, by calling `index_basename` on any elasticsearch document structure.

 ### Stop Indexing

 It's important to understand that code and index must constantly match when the app is running: the old code with the old index; the new code with the new index.
 So in order to ensure that consistency the live-reindex feature needs to stop the indexing during the swapping (old code and index / new code and index).
+The elapsed time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.
 For that reason you must define the `:stop_indexing_proc` proc that must ensure to prevent all the processes that use the old code to change the index (e.g. put the app in maintenance mode, wait for eventual `resque` tasks in the queue to complete before returning, flush the indices, etc.).

 The `:stop_indexing_proc` will be called (almost) at the end of the live-reindexing, just before the index swap.
 Just remember that the reindex methods will: 1) reindex, 2) call your proc to stop the indexing and 3) swap the old index with the new one.
 After that you must: 1) swap the old code with the new one and 2) resume the indexing that your proc stopped (or maybe just restart the new deployed app).
-The elapsed time from the indexing-stop to the indexing-restart will probably be just a few milliseconds or seconds at worse, but that is a critical step if you want a consistent and complete index and a smooth swapping.

 > If you deploy with `capistrano`, you should resume the indexing right after the `creating_symlink`

 You can set the `:stop_indexing_proc` as a configuration setting in the flex initializer file, and omit to pass it each time you need to reindex:

 {% highlight ruby %}
-Flex::Configuration.stop_indexing_proc = proc{Rake::Task('maintenance:start').execute}
+Flex::Configuration.stop_indexing_proc = proc{Rake::Task('maintenance:start').invoke}
 {% endhighlight %}

 However you can also pass it as an option of the method.
 For example: